amitsabban/Nba_Analysis/README.md

 # Nba_Analysis
 My first data analysis project.

-First time trying to collect data from Kaggle while doing some manupiluation on it.
+First time trying to collect data from Kaggle while doing some manipulation on it.

 Clustered the statistics of NBA players to 3 clusters.